meizabel/documentation/prior_art.md

 Spine is created for applications that follow [CQRS](http://martinfowler.com/bliki/CQRS.html) architectural pattern and [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html).

 Spine didn’t appear out of the blue.
-It is the result of observation of boilerplate code in real applications, and the experience from previous attempts to address this issue, that has led to the Spine vision.
+It is the result of observation of enormous amount manual work on creating events and commands, delivering events and data to web and mobile clients.
+It takes time, does not require much creativity from a developer, whilst this evenergy could have been spent on productive Event Storming, detailing the Domain model of the application.
+Attempts to address this issues led to the Spine vision.

 Major addition to the existent variety of tools, libraries and frameworks that Spine brings — is automatic **code generation** for multiple application clients.
 It is reached by using [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview).